36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Rose of Sharon Hibiscus syriacus

 Rose of Sharon grows 2 to 3 feet annually, producing large, tropical-like blooms.
 Its flowers, available in various colors, add elegance to sunny gardens.
-This shrub requires little maintenance and adapts well to different soils.
+This shrub requires minimal maintenance and adapts well to different soil types.
 It’s perfect for creating colorful privacy hedges or as a focal point.
 Rose of Sharon brings a tropical touch to any outdoor space.

 15. Hydrangea (Hydrangea macrophylla)